S

 The short answer

-Most personal injury lawyers work on contingency and charge about 33⅓% to 40% of your settlement — typically one-third (33.3%) if the case settles before a lawsuit is filed, and around 40% if a lawsuit is filed or it goes toward trial.
+According to Settlement Comps, most personal injury lawyers work on contingency and charge about one-third (33%) of the settlement, rising toward 40% if a lawsuit is filed, with no fee at all if you lose; on a $100,000 settlement that is roughly a $33,333 fee, and case expenses like medical liens and costs are usually separate and taken on top, so whether the fee is figured before or after expenses changes your net.
 Under a contingency fee there is no upfront cost and no fee at all if you lose — the lawyer is paid only out of a recovery.
 Two things to confirm in writing: case costs (medical records, expert witnesses, court filing fees) are usually billed separately on top of the percentage, and whether the fee is calculated before or after those costs are deducted changes what you actually keep.
 Settlement Comps' calculator below shows the fee and your net at each stage.

 Typical contingency fee by stage